Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 Azure Disk Storage offers two types of disks: managed disks and unmanaged disks.
 Managed disks are the recommended and easier-to-use option, where Azure automatically manages disk storage for you.
 Unmanaged disks provide more control and flexibility but require manual management of disk storage.<br>

 Azure Disk Storage integrates seamlessly with Azure virtual machines, enabling you to create and manage disks directly from the Azure portal, Azure CLI, Azure PowerShell, and various Azure SDKs and APIs.
 Azure Disk Storage also provides various features, such as disk encryption, disk snapshots, and disk replication, which can help you secure and manage your data more effectively.<br>

+### Azure File Storage

+Azure File Storage is a cloud-based file sharing service provided by Microsoft Azure that enables you to create file shares in the cloud and access them from anywhere over the internet.
+Azure File Storage provides a fully managed file sharing solution that can be used to store and share files with multiple users and applications.<br>

+Azure File Storage uses the Server Message Block (SMB) protocol, which allows you to mount file shares from anywhere on your network, as if they were local file shares.
+This makes it easy to migrate on-premises file shares to the cloud and to integrate Azure File Storage with your existing applications and workflows.<br>